 CSFTL can give this seat a hearty and non-conditional thumbs up.
 It is easy to use, well designed, solid in feel, designed to be compatible in many vehicles, and will truly span a significant age range, from preemie on up.

 I will offer the caution that unless you have a giant, off the charts child (like my 9-year-old above), this cannot be the only seat you’ll need.
 Children generally need boosters until they are around 4 feet 9 inches to 5 feet, the size of a 10-12 year old.
 As the seat expires in 10 years, it will expire before most children are ready to ride in a seat belt alone.

 At $300 on Amazon.com, the 4Ever isn’t the lowest priced car seat on the market.
 However, if you divide the cost over 10 years, and you reasonably could use the seat over a 10 year period, you’re looking at a cost of $2.50 a month, which might make it seem a little more palatable.
 If you’re a family on a budget and simply cannot afford to spend quite that much at one time, this may not be the restraint for you.

 For a family who needs to transport different sized children, (for example, those who provide foster care, or child-minder services), this seat could cover all potential possibilities.
 For a family who wants to not think about car seats again for the next 10 years?
 This absolutely could fill that need.

-Graco graciously provided this restraint to Car Seats for the Littles for a full review, but opinions, as always, are entirely our own.
+Graco graciously provided this 4Ever for review.
+Our opinions, as always, are entirely our own.